pat31477/Work-Day-Scheduler/README.md

 ## Description
 A simple work day scheduler that allows a user to save events for each hour of the day.
 The application runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

+## Technology Used
+A simple work day sche

 ## User Story
 ```
 - AS AN employee with a busy schedule